-Welcome to the webpage for the Ad Hoc Neighborhood Resilience Project Advisory Committee!
+Welcome to the webpage for the Neighborhood Resiliency Projects Advisory Committee!
 Here you will find an overview of the purpose of the Committee and its powers and duties.

 Explore this page to see a collection of resources to learn more about what resilience means for the City of Miami Beach and how we are addressing the related challenges.